ecraig12345/office-ui-fabric-react/packages/office-ui-fabric-react/src/components/GroupedList/docs/GroupedListBestPractices.md

-GroupedList allows rendering a set of items as multiple lists with various grouping properties.

 ### My list is not re-rendering when I mutate its items!
 What should I do?

 To determine if the List within GroupedList should re-render its contents, the component performs a referential equality check within its `shouldComponentUpdate` method.